Compassionate Care Across North Wales

 Looking After Yourself

-This is not an afterthought.
-If you are the primary carer for someone with dementia, your own physical and mental health must be a priority.
-Carer burnout is common and serious.
-Some important reminders:
+We’re putting this here because it really matters — not as an afterthought.
+If you’re the main carer for someone with dementia, your own health has to be a priority.
+Carer burnout is real, it’s common, and it’s serious.
+So please remember:

-• Accept help: When people offer to help, say yes.
-Even small acts — someone sitting with your loved one for an hour while you go for a walk — make a difference.
+• Accept help: When people offer, say yes.
+Even small things — someone sitting with your loved one for an hour while you go for a walk — make a real difference.

-• Take regular breaks: Respite care exists specifically for this purpose.
-A professional care worker can step in while you take time to rest and recharge.
-Read our article on what respite care is and how it helps.
+• Take regular breaks: Respite care exists exactly for this.
+A professional care worker steps in so you can rest and recharge.
+Have a look at our article on what respite care is and how it helps.

-• Stay connected: Isolation is a risk for carers as well as for the people they look after.
-Try to maintain friendships and activities outside your caring role.
+• Stay connected: Isolation is a real risk for carers, not just for the people they look after.
+Try to keep up with friends and do things that are just for you.

-• Seek emotional support: Caring for someone with dementia can bring grief, frustration, and exhaustion.
-Talking to others who understand — whether through a local carers’ group, a helpline, or a counsellor — can be invaluable.
+• Seek emotional support: Caring for someone with dementia can bring grief, frustration, and sheer exhaustion.
+Talking to people who get it — whether that’s a local carers’ group, a helpline, or a counsellor — can make such a difference.

-• Look after your physical health: Do not skip your own GP appointments.
+• Look after your physical health: Don’t skip your own GP appointments.
 Eat properly.
 Move your body.
-These things matter.
+These things really matter.

 When to Get Professional Help

-There is no shame in recognising that you need professional support.
-In fact, involving a domiciliary care provider at the right time can significantly improve quality of life for both you and your loved one.
-Consider seeking professional help when:
+There’s absolutely no shame in saying you need some help.
+In fact, bringing in a domiciliary care provider at the right time can make life so much better for both you and your loved one.
+It might be time to look into professional support when:

-• Personal care tasks such as washing and dressing become difficult or distressing
+• Personal care like washing and dressing is becoming difficult or upsetting

-• The person is at risk of falls, wandering, or other safety concerns
+• There’s a risk of falls, wandering, or other safety worries

-• Behavioural changes — such as aggression, agitation, or sundowning — become difficult to manage
+• Behavioural changes — like aggression, agitation, or sundowning — are getting hard to handle

-• Night-time disturbance is affecting your sleep and health
+• Night-time disturbances are affecting your sleep and health

-• The person’s needs have increased beyond what you can safely provide alone
+• Their needs have grown beyond what you can safely manage on your own

-Professional care does not have to mean replacing the care you give.
-It can complement it.
-Many families start with a few visits a week for personal care and gradually increase support as the condition progresses.
+Getting professional care doesn’t mean you’re handing over.
+It can work alongside the care you already give.
+Lots of families start with just a few visits a week for personal care and gradually build up the support as things change.

 Local Dementia Services in Wales

-There are a number of services and organisations that can provide support for people with dementia and their families in Denbighshire, Conwy, and Wrexham:
+There are some really good organisations out there that can help people with dementia and their families in Denbighshire, Conwy, and Wrexham:

-• Alzheimer’s Society Cymru: Offers a Dementia Connect support line, local support groups, and information resources.
-They also run Dementia Friends awareness sessions.
+• Alzheimer’s Society Cymru: They run a Dementia Connect support line, local support groups, and have loads of helpful information.
+They also do Dementia Friends awareness sessions.

 • Memory Assessment Services: Available through Betsi Cadwaladr University Health Board.
-Your GP can make a referral for a memory assessment if dementia is suspected.
+Your GP can refer you for a memory assessment if dementia is suspected.

-• Dementia Actif: A programme in North Wales that provides activity and social opportunities for people living with dementia.
+• Dementia Actif: A North Wales programme that offers activities and social opportunities for people living with dementia.

-• Carers Trust Wales: Provides support, information, and grants for family carers, including those caring for someone with dementia.
+• Carers Trust Wales: They provide support, information, and grants for family carers, including those looking after someone with dementia.

-• Age Cymru: Offers a free advice line and local services, including befriending and information on benefits and care options.
+• Age Cymru: They’ve got a free advice line and local services, including befriending and help with benefits and care options.

-• Dewis Cymru: An online directory of wellbeing services in Wales where you can search for local dementia support.
+• Dewis Cymru: An online directory of wellbeing services in Wales — great for searching for local dementia support.

 How Accredilink Can Help

 At Accredilink Community Response Taskforce, we provide domiciliary care for people living with dementia across Denbighshire, Conwy, and Wrexham.
-Our care workers are trained in dementia awareness and understand the importance of patience, consistency, and genuine human warmth.
+Our care workers are trained in dementia awareness and they truly understand how much patience, consistency, and genuine warmth matter.

-We offer a range of services that can support someone with dementia and their family, including regular personal care visits, sit-in companionship services, respite care for family carers, social care and engagement, and emergency care response for urgent situations.
-We are regulated by Care Inspectorate Wales and committed to providing care that is safe, person-centred, and dignified.
+We offer a range of services to support your loved one and your whole family, including regular personal care visits, sit-in companionship services, respite care so you can take a breather, social care and engagement, and emergency care response for urgent situations.
+We’re regulated by Care Inspectorate Wales and we’re committed to care that’s safe, person-centred, and dignified.

-If you are caring for someone with dementia and wondering whether professional support could help, we would love to hear from you.
-There is no obligation — we are simply here to listen, advise, and support you in whatever way we can.
+If you’re caring for someone with dementia and wondering whether some professional support might help, we’d love to hear from you.
+There’s no obligation at all — we’re just here to listen, offer advice, and support you however we can.

 Supporting a Loved One with Dementia?